Glenfairn House Care Home in AyrRacecourse Road, Ayr, Ayrshire, KA7 2UX

 Care from the heart

-Although grand in appearance, Glenfairn House has a wonderful welcoming, homely feel and that’s down to Manager Alice Thomas, her deputy manager Robert Collins and their established, experienced team.
-A registered nurse, Alice has worked at the care home for 10 years, and Robert for nine.
-Their team are as passionate about care as she is, with some having worked here for 10 and even 20 years.
+Although grand in appearance, Glenfairn House has a wonderful welcoming, homely feel and that’s down to the established, experienced team, some of whom have worked here for 10 and even 20 years.

 A thriving local community